SaadEconom/scieconodetrics-/README.md

-# scieconodetrics-
+# Scieconodetrics-
-Data science and econometrics
+Data science and econometrics:
-This is about applied econometrics using python programming language, but we could use other programming languages mainly R from time to time
+This account is about applied Econometrics using mainl Python programming language And R.